NannyML/nannyml/docs/tutorials/detecting_data_drift/drift_detection_for_model_outputs.rst

 What Next
 -----------------------

-If required the :ref:`Performance Estimation<performance-estimation>` functionality of NannyML can help provide estimates of the impact of the observed changes to Model Outputs.
+If required, the :ref:`Performance Estimation<performance-estimation>` functionality of NannyML can help provide estimates of the impact of the observed changes to Model Outputs.